lkuper/CMPS290S-2018-09/_posts/2018-12-13-conflict-resolution-in-collaborative-text-editing-with-operational-transformation-part-1-of-2.md

   2. If s<sub>j</sub> = s<sub>j</sub>, the two state vectors are identical and operation o<sub>j</sub> can be executed without transformation.
   3. If s<sub>j</sub> &lt; s<sub>j</sub>, site _i_ has executed operations not seen by site _j_.
 The operation can be applied immediately, but requires operations to be transformed because other changes not visible to site _j_ have already been executed by site _i_.

 The principles behind transformations were discussed in my previous post.
 The main idea is that the transformations must commute.
 This allows the operations to be executed in any order.
 The idea of commutative operations is vital to any operational transformation technique.
 In fact, the idea of commutative (and associative) operations comes up very frequently in discussions of synchronization-free convergence algorithms in distributed systems.
-A fairly recent example is a paper by [Attiya et al.](http://doi.acm.org/10.1145/2933057.2933090) when discussing convergence of replica state in their formalization of the [RGA protocol](https://www.sciencedirect.com/science/article/pii/S0743731510002716) for collaborative text editing.
+A fairly recent example is in [a paper by Attiya et al.](http://doi.acm.org/10.1145/2933057.2933090) when discussing convergence of replica state in their formalization of the [RGA protocol](https://www.sciencedirect.com/science/article/pii/S0743731510002716) for collaborative text editing.
 Another example is in [conflict-free replicated data types](https://hal.inria.fr/inria-00609399v1/document), where operation commutativity is key to state convergence.

 ## Final thoughts

 The idea of operational transformation originally proposed by Ellis and Gibbs has morphed into a [compendium of technologies](https://en.wikipedia.org/wiki/Operational_transformation) used to build collaborative systems.
 A prominent example is the [Jupiter collaboration system](https://dl.acm.org/citation.cfm?doid=215585.215706).
 Instead of a peer-to-peer system as we have been discussing until now, Jupiter used a centralised architecture where a server maintains a single copy and all operation requests are handled via the server.
 This system became the basis of the Google Wave and Google Docs projects, as mentioned in my previous post.

 Over the course of these two blog posts, I have aimed to understand the key ideas behind the early specification of operational transformation and convey them with some clarity.
-Although cooperative text editing has been a topic of research since at least the 1980s, writing these posts allowed me to study the problem in some detail and has kindled my interest in building systems where multiple agents can work together towards a common goal.
+Although collaborative text editing has been a topic of research since at least the 1980s, writing these posts allowed me to study the problem in some detail and has kindled my interest in building systems where multiple agents can work together towards a common goal.
 Thinking about building useful abstractions for collaborative computing agents is something that will keep me busy for some time.